jakel1828/madLibsGenerator/README.md

 # README

-This is a mad lib generator created as a beginner Python project.
+This is a repo of beginner Python projects.